Color-Changing Snowflake Window Clings (with Free Printable!)

 And since this project only uses up a fraction of the glue in the bottle, it really does cost only a couple of dollars to make!

-How to Make Colour-Changing Snowflake Window Clings (Step-by-Step)
+How to Make Color-Changing Snowflake Window Clings (Step-by-Step)

 1. Print Template